ranisalt/node-argon2/README.md

   //...
 }
 ```
-Resultant hashes will be 90 characters long.
-You can choose between Argon2i and
-Argon2d by passing an object as the third argument with the `argon2d` key set to
+You can choose between Argon2i and Argon2d by passing an object as the third
-whether or not you want Argon2d:
+argument with the `argon2d` key set to whether or not you want Argon2d:
 ```js
 argon2.hash('password', salt, {
   argon2d: true